The Bright Supernova 1996cr in the Circinus Galaxy Imaged with VLBI: Shell Structure with Complex Evolution: Total Flux Density Observations with MeerKAT, ATCA and ALMA

-SN~1996cr is well separated from the nearby active galactic nucleus (AGN) of the Circinus Galaxy.
-We estimated the flux densities by fitting a model consisting of an unresolved source and a zero level to a small region around SN~1996cr, with the unresolved source being interpreted as SN~1996cr, and the zero level the residual diffuse emission from the galaxy.
-Although this estimate of the diffuse emission is crude, its value was smaller than our stated uncertainties, so its presence does not significantly impact our flux density determination for SN~1996cr.
-The entire primary-beam area was imaged, and SN~1996cr, the Circinus AGN, as well as unrelated background sources were CLEANed.
-For the 2018 July 20 observation with the full MeerKAT, the resolution was $\sim$5\arcsec, SN~1996cr and the Circinus AGN were well separated, the image background rms level was 19~\muJb, and the fitted zero level was 2\% of the peak brightness of SN~1996cr.
-For the 2018 May 4 observation, for which only 16 dishes were used, the corresponding values were 8\arcsec, 98~\muJb, and $\sim$5\% of the SN~1996cr peak.
+The entire primary-beam area was imaged, and SN~1996cr and the Circinus Active Galactic Nucleus (AGN), as well as unrelated background sources were deconvolved using the CLEAN algorithm (\textsc{CASA}:{\tt tclean}).
+SN~1996cr is well separated from the AGN of the Circinus Galaxy.
+We estimated the flux densities by fitting a model consisting of an unresolved source\footnote{An unresolved source in the images is an elliptical Gaussian with the dimensions and orientation fixed to those of the restoring beam.} and a baseline- or zero-level to a small region of the image around SN~1996cr, with the former being interpreted as the SN\@, and the latter as the diffuse emission from the galaxy.
+Although this estimate of the diffuse emission is approximate, its value was smaller than our stated uncertainties, so its presence does not significantly impact our flux density determination for SN~1996cr.
+For the 2018 July 20 observation with the full MeerKAT, the resolution was $\sim$5\arcsec, SN~1996cr was 99 mJy, the image background rms level was 19~\muJb, and the fitted zero level was 2\% of the peak brightness of SN~1996cr.
+For the 2018 May 4 observation, for which only 16 dishes were used, the corresponding values were 8\arcsec, 107 mJy, 98~\muJb, and $\sim$5\% of the SN~1996cr peak.
 As well as the statistical uncertainty, our flux density uncertainties include, and are dominated by, a 10\% systematic uncertainty due to the flux-density bootstrapping \citep[see, e.g.][]{Driessen+2022}.
 All flux density determinations are listed in Table~\ref{tfluxd}.